 Just an hour’s drive north of Swakopmund and 53km from Henties Bay is the Cape Cross Seal Reserve – the largest mainland breeding colony of the Cape seal in the world.
 Cape Cross gets its name from a stone pillar erected by Portuguese explorer Diego Cao.

 The Namib Desert is not only one of the world’s oldest deserts, but also one of the driest.
 No fresh water is naturally available at Cape Cross.
 All water is transported over land from Henties Bay.
-However the absence of natural fresh water will be no problem for the traveler.
+However, the absence of natural fresh water will be no problem for the traveller.
 Be assured that our valued clients are spoiled in luxury rooms with all the necessary facilities.

 One would expect to see an abundance of marine mammals such as Cape seals, but what might surprise most visitors are the relatively large numbers of jackal and brown hyena.
 Both species are fully adapted to survive in this hostile environment.

 Birdlife can only be described as prolific with most of South Africa’s marine species present and in abundance

 Honeymooners and private functions are a specialty of Cape Cross Lodge.
 Guests will be delighted with the desert flora and fauna, not the least of which are the ancient Welwitschia plants, dating back 2 000 years.
 The history and geology of the Skeleton Coast will fascinate you.
 The coast is a paradise for fishermen, and fishing gear is available to guests, but bring your own surfboard.